vche/borgdash/README.md

 - [x] add framework and modules
 - [x] implement refresh upon connection // default to backend, re-set when loaded if new datetime
 - [x] add rescan (call reporter) trigger + loader until finished in the right page
-- [ ] add config module loaded from json env var
+- [x] add config module loaded from json env var
-  - add config like report path, command trigger, max run timeout
-  - implement max run timeout in timer also maybe to avoid infinite timers
 - [ ] add reporter discord notifications
+- [ ] create docker container
+  - create cron or other configurable system
+  - readme update
 - [ ] per repo backup trigger
   - implement api for triggering commands
   - configure ssh remote trigger or stuff....
-- [ ] create docker container
-  - create cron or other configurable system
-  - readme update
+  - button in reach repo to start a backup
+  - with output in window like for rescan

 ## Installation
 docker